 What's the Difference Between Therapy and Personal Growth?

-Coaching isn't a substitute for counselling but both may augment each other.
-Counselling provides coping skills.
+Coaching isn't a substitute for counseling but both may augment each other.
+Counseling provides coping skills.
 Coaching equips self-actualization skills.
 For the 'right-fit' individual, a combination of both approaches works well.

 From the traditional medical and psychoanalytic community first came the "deficiency model" of mental health.
 This concept was illustrated with the discovery of the source of scurvy to be a vitamin C deficiency.